 Epithelial ovarian cancer is the most common type of ovarian cancer.
-Rare types include germ cell tumours, stromal tumours and sarcomas.
-Primary peritoneal cancer is similar to epithelial ovarian cancer and is treated in the same way.
+Primary peritoneal cancer and fallopian tube cancer are similar to epithelial ovarian cancer and are treated in the same way.

-Epithelial ovarian cancer is the most common type of ovarian cancer.
-About 90 out of 100 tumours of the ovary (90%) are epithelial.
+Epithelial ovarian cancers start in the cells covering the ovaries and are the most common type of ovarian cancer.
+Around 90 out of 100 (90%) of ovarian tumours are this type.

 Granulosa tumours are a type of sex cord stromal tumours.
 Less than 5 out of 100 women with ovarian cancer (5%) have this type.

 Borderline ovarian tumours are abnormal cells that form in the tissue covering the ovary.
 They are not cancer and are usually cured with surgery.